leoncvlt/blinkist-scraper/README.md

 ## Basic usage
 `python blinkistscraper email password` where email and password are the login details to your premium Blinkist account.

-The script uses Selenium with a Chrome driver to scrape the site.
-Blinkist uses captchas on login, so the script will wait for the user to solve it and login on first run (although the email and password fields are filled in automatically from the arguments)  - the sessions cookies are stored so the script can be run in headless mode with the appropriate flag afterwards.
+The script uses Selenium with a Chrome driver to scrape the site automatically using the provided credentials.
+Sometimes during scraping, a captcha block-page will appear.
+When this happens, the script will try to pause and wait for the user to solve it.
+After some time (i.e. one minute), the script will time out.
 The output files are stored in the `books` folder, arranged in subfolders by category and by the book's title and author.

 ## Customizing HTML output
 The script builds a nice-looking html version of the book by using the 'book.html' and 'chapter.html' files in the 'templates' folder as a base.
 Every parameter between curly braces in those files (e.g. `{title}`) is replaced by the appropriate value from the book metadata (dumped in the `dump` folder upon scraping), following a 1-to-1 naming convention with the json parameters (.e.g `{title}` will be replaced by the `title` parameter, `{who_should_read}` but the `who_should_read` one and so on).